MarxyTV/pngapp/Readme.md

 You can save your settings, revert to defaults, and revert to last loaded/saved settings.

 ## Server

+By default, a tcp server is opened at port `localhost:20501` for listening to remote commands

 `echo {"name":"changeSlot","args":{"slot":5}} | curl telnet://localhost:20501`